-A workshop involves a deeper look into one topic and can be self-contained or part of a ‘series’.
-Workshops can last from a few hours (in which case they are like a longer class) to a few days (in which case they are more like an intensive study course), depending on the topic and the depth at which the topic is studied.
+A workshop or retreat involves a deeper look into one topic and can be self-contained or part of a ‘series’.
+Workshops/Mini Retreats can last from a few hours (in which case they are like a longer class) to a few days (in which case they are more like a Retreat), depending on the topic and the depth at which the topic is studied.

 What equipment do I need?